cloudinary-devs/react-photo-album/README.md

 # Introduction
-This application showcases how to integrate the Cloudinary's React SDK.
+This project demonstrates how to use the [Cloudinary React SDK](https://cloudinary.com/documentation/react_integration) to create a photo album app.

 The sample project showcases the following functionality:

 * Using the Upload Widget
 * Uploading via API calls